 Perhaps if these posts & books were in his life, that life might have gone a bit better, somewhat easier.

 I’d like to think so.
-Maybe you will too after seeing this:
+And maybe you will after seeing this:

 The 1 Question That Can Make You Happier (and you ignore it)

-You know the Law: For every action there is an equal and opposite reaction: kick the can and the can flies on a nice predictable path, every time.
-What is not so nice is that Newton’s Third Law of Motion applies to people just as predictably.
+You know the Law: For every action there is an equal and opposite reaction: kick the can and the can flies predictably, every time.
+What is not so nice is that Newton’s Third Law of Motion applies to people just the same.
 Each time we are hard on ourselves (action), it fuels those negative feelings (reaction), and with enough fuel those feelings will surface, every time, no exceptions.

-Sad to say, some of us are relentless when it comes to adding fuel.
-We push faster to get more done—and it better be done right!—and when we don’t, the criticism flows like lava, but faster.
+Sadly, some of us are relentless when it comes to adding fuel.
+We push faster to get more done—and it better be done right—and when we don’t, the criticism flows like lava, but faster.
 As a teen, I watched a man stapling tiles to a ceiling.
 I guess he was near enough to the end to realize he had made a mistake.
 With a vehemence that scared me, he said, “Stupid!
 Stupid!
 Stupid!”

-Besides pushing and criticizing, many of us are good at ignoring our own needs: we put off feeding ourselves until we finish whatever, delay using the toilet for the same reason and just cannot get around to buying that elastic bandage for the knee, or needed light for the desk, or equally needed pair of pants, or…
+Besides pushing and criticizing, many of us are good at ignoring our needs: we put off feeding ourselves until we finish whatever, delay using the toilet for the same reason and just do not get around to buying that elastic bandage for the knee, or light for the desk, or equally needed pair of pants, or…

-Each and every negative action or inaction boosts those negative feelings and increases that inner struggle; each one also reduces self-esteem and keeps us at a lower quality of life.
+And each and every negative action or inaction adds to those negative feelings and increases that inner struggle; they also reduce self-esteem and keep us at a lower quality of life.

 So why do we treat ourselves this way?
 As elected leader and spokesperson for this struggling group, I can tell you that it does not seem as if we have a choice.
 When I FEEL like pushing me, ignoring me or criticizing me, well then, that’s just the way I feel.
-Just can’t help it.
-So there!
+Can’t help it.
 And Psychology agrees: these negative feelings rise whenever they please, and they generate negative thoughts and actions or those ignoring in-actions.

 It’s sad really.
-Every day we are out there striving for happiness: searching, grabbing and clinging with all our might—and at the same time ignoring the one key question that can actually make us happier: What can I do for myself—right now?
+Every day we are out there striving for happiness: searching, grabbing and clinging with all our might—and at the same time ignoring the one question that can actually make us happier: What can I do for myself right now?

-The two all-important variations of that question: How can I take care of me, after I have made a bad mistake? & What can I do for me when it feels like I don’t deserve it?
+Two all-important variations of that question: How can I take care of me, right after I have made a bad mistake? & What can I do for me when it feels like I don’t deserve it?

 NOTE: It is easy to read a post like this, agree and move on with life unchanged.
 You deserve better.
 Decide now to change 1 situation in your life; for example, if you have a tendency to put off eating, choose 1 meal and commit to feeding yourself on time.

-And don’t worry; in the beginning, you might experience more negative feelings than usual; it is a natural resistance to change.
-No matter how successful you are, be persistent—because a better, happier life awaits.
+In the beginning, you might experience more negative feelings than usual; this is a natural resistance to change.
+Be persistent — a better, happier life awaits.

 ……….And this is for you: